Google Scholar (GS) citations / author profile

 How to find author’s citation data using Publish or Perish:

-Publish or Perish mines all Google Scholar data and will present data on any authors – not only those with public Google Scholar profile.
+Publish or Perish mines all Google Scholar data and will present data on any authors – not only those with a public Google Scholar profile.

 Cleaning up the results list:

-It is possible there are publications by another author with the same name or non-scholarly publications which you may not wish to include.
+It is possible that there are publications by another author with the same name or non-scholarly publications which you may not wish to include.
 Uncheck the boxes next to those records which you don’t want to be calculated to the results.

 Often there are also duplicate entries to the same publication.
 Merge the duplicates by dragging one record on top of the other.
 Be careful to choose the most accurate one as the main reference.

 The results are displayed in order of the citation count.
 You can change the order by clicking any of the column headings.
 If you have a long list of publications, it is useful to sort the results by title or year.

 Behind the copy button you can export your list to Excel etc.